Write Deployable MATLAB Code

 The compiler secures your code against unauthorized changes.
-Deployable MATLAB files are suspended or frozen at the time.
+Deployable MATLAB® files are suspended or frozen at the time of compilation.
 This does not mean that you cannot deploy a flexible application—it means that you must design your application with flexibility in mind.
 If you want the end user to be able to choose between two different methods, for example, both methods must be available in the deployable archive.

-The MATLAB Runtime only works on MATLAB code that was encrypted when the deployable archive was built.
-Any function or process that dynamically generates new MATLAB code will not work against the MATLAB Runtime.
+MATLAB Runtime only works on MATLAB code that was encrypted when the deployable archive was built.
+Any function or process that dynamically generates new MATLAB code will not work against MATLAB Runtime.

-Some MATLAB toolboxes, such as the Neural Network Toolbox™ product, generate MATLAB code dynamically.
-Because the MATLAB Runtime only executes encrypted MATLAB files, and the Neural Network Toolbox generates unencrypted MATLAB files, some functions in the Neural Network Toolbox cannot be deployed.
+Some MATLAB toolboxes, such as the Deep Learning Toolbox™ product, generate MATLAB code dynamically.
+Because MATLAB Runtime only executes encrypted MATLAB files, and the Deep Learning Toolbox generates unencrypted MATLAB files, some functions in the Deep Learning Toolbox cannot be deployed.

 HELP, for example, is